dowdlea86/stoccer/README.md

 Stoccer is the comparison of investing in ownership of a soccer team vs investing<br>
 through normal conventions.
 We decided that the acquisition of the Paris Saint German (PSG)<br>
-football team by the King of Qatar would be the ideal case study to show the true<br>
+football team by the Emir of Qatar would be the ideal case study to show the true<br>
 ROI post acquisition as well as the upfront and continuous reinvestment costs of having a<br>
 successful team.
 As background, European Football's free agency market operates<br>
 differently than the big four sports in the US.
 It is structured similarly to that of<br>